Jpfonseca/Adaptive_Live_Streaming/dependencies/Python.md

 In this project I have used `Python 2.7` therefore all libraries should be compatible with this version:

 ## Install Python-nmap
-We need to install pip to use  external libraries such as requests.
-We can do this by running:
+We need to install python2-nmap library to be able to know the hosts available to receive the stream in our network:
  * `sudo apt-get install python2-nmap`